passle/passle-sync-wordpress-demo-theme/README.md

 ## 📜 License

-The Passle Sync demo theme is released under the under terms of the [MIT License](./LICENSE).
+The Passle Sync demo theme is released under the terms of the [MIT License](./LICENSE).